1. About clopidogrel

 6. How to cope with side effects of clopidogrel

 What to do about:

-- diarrhoea - drink plenty of water or other fluids if you have diarrhoea.
+- diarrhoea – drink lots of fluids, such as water or squash, to avoid dehydration.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

 - stomach pain – try to rest and relax.
 It can help to eat and drink slowly and have smaller and more frequent meals.
 Putting a heat pad or covered hot water bottle on your stomach may also help.
 If you're in a lot of pain, speak to your pharmacist or doctor.

-- indigestion or heartburn - take your clopidogrel a few minutes before or after a meal.
-If the indigestion doesn't go away, it could be a sign that you have a stomach ulcer.
-Talk to your doctor - they may prescribe something to protect your stomach or switch you to a different medicine.
+- indigestion or heartburn – take clopidogrel a few minutes before or after a meal.
+If the indigestion does not go away, it could be a sign that you have a stomach ulcer.
+Talk to your doctor, they may prescribe something to protect your stomach or switch you to a different medicine.

 7. Pregnancy and breastfeeding